|63-8301 F-105F-1-RE Thunderchief

 Rubber Bands to hold the Fuselage together.
 I then

-assembled and masked the Cockpit to complete the
+assembled and masked the Cockpit to complete the paint.

-Keep in mind, I'm using the Aires Resin Wheel Well Set.
-These 1/32 scale kits are heavy and the Main Gear that come with the kit are
+|Keep in mind, I'm using the Aires Resin Wheel Well Set.
+The mounting point of the Main Gear is

-basically useless.
-It wobbles so bad and in a short time break.
-By eliminating the majority of the Fore/Aft and Port/Starboard play it
+inadequate.
+It wobbles so bad and in a short time breaks the mounting socket in the wing.
+By eliminating

-to adopt this without the use of the Aires Set.
+experienced Modeler, you should be able to adopt this without the use of the Aires Set or the need for

 This is what I did.